22 Free Road Trip Games for Couples

 Partner one: One day, she was walking through the forest when an eagle appeared out of nowhere and picked her up by her hair.

 Partner one: Not wanting to be eaten, she bravely looked at the eaglets, found one who looked like him, and said, “You look just like your daddy!”
-The eaglets paused, then their appetites faded away as they began looking for their own mirror image.
+The eaglets paused, then their appetites faded as they began looking for their mirror image.
 They climbed all over the eagle’s body like monkeys trying to find their own.

 Harry Potter glasses with book